 Accepted by many as the National Dog of Israel, the Canaan Dog is believed to have hailed from the Middle East in the biblical land of Canaan, the result of crossing between native dogs.
 References to the Canaan Dog, or dogs that align with our modern perception of the breed, have been found in ancient tombs dating back to 2200 BC.
-Traditionally utilised as herding dogs for the Israelites, these dogs were made feral when the Romans invaded the land and dispersed the nomadic population.
-With the onset of WWII, the Canaan Dog served as a war sentry, message carrier and mine detector and was domesticated once more, growing in popularity over recent decades.
-The modern Canaan is commonly observed in guarding, herding and search and rescue, and was recognised by the AKC in 1997.
+Traditionally used as herding dogs by the Israelites, these dogs were made feral when the Romans invaded the land and dispersed the nomadic population.
+With the onset of WWII, the Canaan Dog served as a war sentry, message carrier and mine detector and was domesticated once more, growing in popularity over subsequent decades.
+The modern Canaan is commonly seen in guarding, herding and search and rescue, and was recognised by the AKC in 1997.

 Falling within the 'utility' breed group, the Canaan Dog shares its classification with the Dalmatian, Akita, Poodle and Bulldog.
 Distinctive in appearance, the Canaan possesses a proportioned body of athletic build, with a well defined head, upright, triangular ears, almond-shaped eyes and a liver-coloured nose, in variations that correspond with the coat.
 The dense double coat of the Canaan is common in colour deviations of brown, sand, liver, white, tan or solid black, usually with white trim on the feet, chest and the tip of the tail.